vidhaganji/my_tri2/README.md

+### Overview of Project
+ Our team designed a variety of pages

 # IMPORTANT

 - Go to settings and configure pages, deploy from the branch, and then select the root folder.
 IF YOU DO NOT DO THIS YOUR PAGE WILL NOT BUILD.